 Mert Ermen Arkan has experience advising domestic and foreign entities on a wide range of issues broadly relating to international trade, with a specific focus on AD/CVD proceedings.
 Mert has represented clients before the U.S. Department of Commerce, U.S. International Trade Commission, the U.S. Trade Representative, and the Court of International Trade.
 Mert has also supported clients in addressing their import/export compliance concerns, and helped them navigate various U.S. customs administrative processes.

 What Clients Can Expect

-Mert’s experience handling multiple clients with overlapping investigations across multiple government agencies at his prior boutique law firm enabled him to develop a broad and streamlined skillset – Mert can serve as a “one-stop-shop” for all trade remedy and customs concerns, and has the necessary competencies to complete all necessary data analysis, drafting, and administrative work needed for his active cases.
+Mert’s experience handling multiple clients with overlapping investigations across different government agencies has enabled him to develop a broad and streamlined skillset – Mert can serve as a “one-stop-shop” for all trade remedy and customs concerns, and has the necessary competencies to complete all necessary data analysis, drafting, and administrative work needed for his active cases.
 Clients take assurance in the fact that Mert has the knowledge to complete the job from “nuts-to-bolts” and is sensitive to the scope and shape that they’d like their representation to take.

 I’m a tireless advocate for my clients – at the end of their case, they will walk away knowing that their attorney stood up for their interests to the best of his ability and 'left it all on the field.'

 Mert likes playing pick-up soccer and spending time with his wife exploring the different cultural and culinary options D.C. and the surrounding region has to offer.
 He enjoys both beer and wine flights, but spends too much time watching the Turkish Süper Lig to develop an in-depth knowledge of either drink.